 Objective 2.
 Steps in a MeSH: Adding Filters

-You want to find randomized controlled trials.
+You want to find phase II, III, IV, and other randomized controlled trials.

 - If you can’t see the filter column on the left-hand side of the page, click on the “Filters” button located beneath the search box to reveal the “filters” list.